Snowflake-Labs/sansshell/proxy/README.md

 stream IDs in each StreamData request, which causes the request to be delivered to each of the specified streams.

-Clients receive from the proxy stream to obtain any reponses (whether data or errors), each of which is identified by a previously returned stream ID.
+Clients receive from the proxy stream to obtain any responses (whether data or errors), each of which is identified by a previously returned stream ID.

 Finished streams will cause the delivery of an inband "ServerClose" response